petski/pimatic-mochad/README.md

                                      `----- Powerline ------> X10 devices
                                                               (switches, dimmers, blinds, ..)

- [1] Or even OpenWrt running Mochad
+ [1] Or even OpenWrt (, etc) running Mochad
 ```

 #### Contemplations

 I've choosen [mochad](http://sourceforge.net/apps/mediawiki/mochad) over [node-x10](https://github.com/randallagordon/node-x10/) because mochad allows us to run pimatic on a different host as the X10 controller is attached to.
-For example, you can run your mochad instance on OpenWRT, while running pimatic on your [Raspberry Pi](http://raspberrypi.org).
+For example, you can run your mochad instance on OpenWrt, while running pimatic on your [Raspberry Pi](http://raspberrypi.org).

 #### Configuration